 Plan of Action & Milestones (POAMs)

 The manufacturing industry is one of the largest sectors in the U.S. economy.
 Consequently, it is one of the most targeted sectors for cybercrime.
 Manufacturers and distributors are part of a critical supply chain that keeps many other businesses running and must meet challenging compliance and regulatory requirements.
 Manufacturers own large volumes of customer information – especially with the increase of new technologies, such as the Internet of Things (IoT) – securing their systems and data is critical.

 With a large number of employees, complex operations, multiple, and often international locations, it is critical that manufacturers have best practices, policies, and procedures, training programs, risk management plans in place.
-Additionally, manufacturers need to meet compliance across multiple regulations, such as CCPA, GDPR and the government regulations NIST, DFARS and CMMC.
+Additionally, manufacturers need to meet compliance across multiple regulations, such as CCPA, GDPR and DFARS/NIST government regulation.

 Clarus Tech Partners will help your company strengthen your cyber defenses and mitigate the technological, operational, and financial risks that can lead to data loss, reputation damage, or regulatory penalties for manufacturers.

 Real estate investors, asset managers, REITs, brokerages, and other real estate organizations process and hold significant amounts of confidential and personally identifiable information (PII) when conducting real estate transactions.
 With the growth of PropTech, where information is held in cloud-based software and the Internet of Things (IoT) such as keyless entries, the real estate sector has increasingly become a target for cyberattacks.